The Global Solutions to Cartan's Realization Problem: -integrability

 \subsection{Computing the obstructions to $G$-integrability}

 For concrete applications it is useful to have some tool to compute the $G$-monodromy groups from the infinitesimal data, i.e., the $G$-principal algebroid.
 We discuss now such a tool, which is similar to the method given in \cite{CrainicFernandes} to compute the usual monodromy groups.
+We start by recalling it.